 Destination Cheekwood is a weekend outreach program that brings Middle Tennessee public school students (K-5) and their families who are facing economic hardship to Cheekwood for a day of art, garden, and historical experiences and activities.
 Transportation, admission, programs, and more are completely free, giving families the opportunity to enjoy the best of Cheekwood’s season festivals.
 Destination Cheekwood partners with Middle Tennessee public schools based on students’ financial need, representation of underserved communities, and potential for Cheekwood’s programming to complement school curriculum.
 Public schools in Davidson, Williamson, Rutherford, and Wilson Counties are invited to apply, with priority given to Title I schools and schools with a high percentage of low-income or English language-learner students.
 For questions or more information, please contact Nathalie Lavine at email@example.com or at 615-353-6972.

-The Destination Cheekwood Program is supported, in part, by The Memorial Foundation and The William N. Rollins Fund for the Arts, Robert K. and Anne H. Zelle Fund for Fine and Performing Arts of the Community Foundation of Middle Tennessee.
+The Destination Cheekwood Program is supported, in part, by the Nashville Predators Foundation and The Robert K. and Anne H. Zelle Fund for Fine and Performing Arts of the Community Foundation of Middle Tennessee.

 Cheekwood General Supports